exoplatform/exo-documentation/docs/Administration.rst

 This Spaces menu contains two choices:

-- "Manage Templates" : The administrator will have the ability to create, update, delete or even change permissions of some space templates.
+- "Manage Templates" : The administrator can create, update, delete or even change permissions of some space templates.
 - "Manage Spaces" : The administrator tab displays the list of groups who can :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.

 Manage Templates
 ~~~~~~~~~~~~~~~~~~
 |image322|

-The "Manage Templates" interface will display all templates that can be chosen by all space creators.
+The "Manage Templates" interface displays all templates that can be chosen by all space creators.

-All templates will be presented in a table with:
+All templates are presented in a table with:
 - Template Name
 - Template Description
-- Hidden status (Read Only switch button)
+- Visibility status
 - Registration
 - Applications
 - Banner link (specific banner for the space template)
-- Permissions (permission to view the template in the templates list in the space creation popup)
+- Permissions (permission to create a space from this template)

 .. note:: The Manage Template table is only for displaying all templates informations, to edit the template propreties, you have to do it manually.